On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

 We now shift our focus to \dst in $\ell_p$-metrics.
-It is natural to ask about the complexity of \dst instances arising from pointsets in $\ell_p$-metrics.
-Also, most approximation algorithms for \cst in $\ell_p$-metric work by reducing them to an instance of \dst in $\ell_p$-metric (including, for example, Arora's \ptas \cite{Arora_1998}).
+Most approximation algorithms for \cst in the $\ell_p$-metric work by reducing them to an instance of \dst in the $\ell_p$-metric (including, for example, Arora's \ptas \cite{Arora_1998}).
 Therefore, from a hardness point-of-view, studying \dst in $\ell_p$-metrics can also be seen as a stepping stone to understanding \cst in $\ell_p$-metrics.
+Bartal and Gottlieb \cite{Bartal_Gottlieb_2021} showed that a \ptas exists for \dst in spaces of bounded doubling dimension (including, for example, \dst in $\ell_p$-metrics in constant dimensions) and Euclidean space up to $O(\sqrt{\log \log n})$ dimensions, where $n$ is the number of input points.
+Nonetheless, the inapproximability in higher dimensions remains open.
 For example, we can ask the following discrete variant of Open~Question~\ref{open2}.